-Regional and local plans relevant to station planning, land use, and development included Plan Bay Area (Association of Bay Area Governments and Metropolitan Transportation Commission 2017); the San Joaquin Valley Blueprint Planning Process Summary Report (San Joaquin Valley Regional Policy Council 2010); Santa Clara, San Benito, and Merced County general plans; and the general plans, zoning codes, and specific plans of the Cities of Santa Clara, San Jose, Morgan Hill, and Gilroy.
+Regional and local plans relevant to station planning, land use, and development included Plan Bay Area; the San Joaquin Valley Blueprint Planning Process Summary Report; Santa Clara, San Benito, and Merced County general plans; and the general plans, zoning codes, and specific plans of the Cities of Santa Clara, San Jose, Morgan Hill, and Gilroy.
 Appendix 2-J lists the regional and local plans and describes the policies adopted by the cities and counties in the RSA that were identified and considered in the preparation of this analysis.